Golden Entertainment Q1 2025 Earnings Call Transcript

 Zachary Silverberg

-Vice President, Equity Research, Gaming & Leisure at Wells Fargo
+VP of Equity Research, Gaming, Lodging and Leisure at Wells Fargo

 Hey, good evening.
 Thanks for taking my questions.
-And just one on the local segment, you guys saw some strong margins, 46% for the second straight quarter, increasing strength in April.
+Just one on the local segment.
+You guys saw some strong margins, 46% for the second straight quarter, increasing strength in April.
 Can you talk about the operational efficiencies there?
-And are there any other levers to pull moving forward where we could potentially see margins stable or potentially growing moving forward?
+Are there any other levers to pull moving forward where we could potentially see margins stable or potentially growing moving forward?

 Charles Protell